mikwaluk/chat_app/README.md

 3. A few inconsitencies - e.g. within one class, 2 queues store shared_ptrs to objects and the third one stores the objects directly.
 A result of lack of time for proper refactoring/implementation.
 4. No logging used - just normal standard output prints.
 If I had more time, I would have included a proper logging library and allow the user to set the logging level.
 5. Some functions receive too many arguments, especially the constructors - if I had more time for refactoring, I would have used the Parameter Objects pattern for that.
+6. Ideally, I would have created one CMake project and build the two targets with it, but I wasn't sure how to do it quickly having Qt.

 ## Troubleshooting